NannyML/nannyml/docs/tutorials/setting_up/data_requirements.rst

 The *reference* dataset contains observations for which target values are available, hence the model performance can be *calculated* for this set.
-The occurrence of drift - or the lack hereof - is known and validated.
+The ranges and distribution of model inputs, outputs and targets is well-known and validated for this set.

 .. warning::
-    Since *training* data is often not representative of real world production model inputs it is often not well suited as *reference* data.
+    Don't use *training* data as a *reference* data set to prevent overfitting, e.g during model score calibration.

 Analysis Period
 ^^^^^^^^^^^^^^^

-The analysis period is where NannyML analyzes the data drift and performance characteristics of the monitored model and compares them to the reference period.
+The *analysis* period is where NannyML analyzes the data drift and the performance of the monitored model using the knowledge gained from analyzing the *reference* period.
-The analysis period will usually consist of the latest production data up to a desired point in the past, which should be after the point where the reference period ends.
+The *analysis* period will usually consist of the latest production data up to a desired point in the past, which should be after the point where the reference period ends.
-The analysis period is not required to have targets and associated performance results available.
+The analysis period is not required to have targets available.

-When performing drift analysis NannyML compares each :term:`Data Chunk` of the analysis period with the reference data.
+When performing drift analysis, NannyML compares each :term:`Data Chunk` of the analysis period with the reference data.
 NannyML will flag any meaningful changes to data distributions as data drift.

 The *analysis* data does not contain any target values, so performance can only be *estimated* for it.